There are lots of reasons why your AC system freezes up in Kansas City. Almost all of them typically call for professional AC repair.

 Dusty evaporator coil—Over time, the evaporator coil attracts dirt and causes troubles resembling a dusty filter.
 You’ll slowly receive lower airflow until your equipment freezes or halts cooling.
 You’ll need to get in touch with Neal Harris Service Experts to repair the malfunction.

-Defective blower motor or relay: A blower motor running at an improper speed or not running at all can cause freezing.
-It can also be sporadic, starting at full speed and slowing down after it heats up.
-Or a relay could cause it to start one time and not the next.
-In either case, you will need to contact your local Service Experts sales and service center to correct the problem.
+Broken blower motor or relay—A blower motor working at the wrong speed or not running at all can create freezing.
+It may also be irregular, running at maximum speed and slowing down after it heats up.
+Or a relay could cause it to work one time and not the subsequent time.
+In either situation, you will need to call Neal Harris Service Experts to repair the issue.

 Requesting yearly AC maintenance or heat pump maintenance can help you bypass this problem.
 Our technicians will thoroughly examine and clean your system, which typically allows us to discover minor problems before they turn into huge issues.